Matthew-M-King/RobotFramework-ObjectBuilderPOC/README.md

     - default_page = The landing page of the app, name can be personal preference but will be referenced in further stages
     - dynamic_url_contains = Partial text of a dynamic url, None if App doesn't have dynamic pages
     - dynamic_page_name = Name reference for dynamic page, personal preference but will be referenced in further stages
-    - In the below example, "ExampleApp" in get_variables() is the ${target_app} this variable can be set at command line e.g. robot -d reports -v target_app:ChallengingDom -t "My Test Case" .
+    - In the below example, "ExampleApp" in get_variables() is the ${target_app} this variable can be set at command line e.g. robot -d reports -v target_app:ExampleApp -t "My Test Case" .

 ```
 app3 = {